 Positional vertigo is short for benign paroxysmal positional vertigo.
-This is the most common form of vertigo.
+This is the most common cause of false sense of spinning.
 So how come we don’t hear about it more often?
 When most people say vertigo, they’re actually talking about positional vertigo.
 They leave off the word positional because this is the most common form.

-If You Wake Up with Vertigo, It’s Probably Positional Vertigo
+If You Wake Up with a Spinning Sensation, It’s Probably Positional Vertigo

 If you find that everything is spinning around you from the moment you open your eyes, positional vertigo is the likely culprit.
-Hopefully, you just slept wrong, and vertigo should pass quickly.
+Hopefully, you just slept wrong, and the spinning sensation should pass quickly.
 Be careful not to get up too fast.

 It Becomes Exponentially More Common After Age 40

 About 1 in 3 people over the age of 40 will get vertigo.
-Don’t confuse that for meaning vertigo is a natural part of aging.
+However, this does not mean that it is a natural part of aging.
 And don’t think you have to be resigned to getting vertigo just because you are over 40.

 You Could Be Suffering from Vestibular Migraines